L.P.H. Resource Center On-Line Courses

 Because of that, the classes here are kept as flexible as they can possibly be.

-They may be done at any time during the week they are available.
+They may be done at any time during the week they are available (except for Creative Writing, which will not be available on Sundays).

 Families may choose to use the quizzes included in the lessons or not.
 (They must be done if a certificate at the end of the year is desired.)